AND THE BIBLE *

 mysteriously vanished, because such an endorsement just wasn't supposed to

-the language of the Garden of Eden.
-He showed that the
+that Basque was the language of the Garden of Eden.
+He showed that the names

-names of the main characters in the Book of Genesis were all Basque in origin
+of the main characters in the Book of Genesis were all Basque in origin and

 entertaining figures of the "theological age", with accompanying